/ /

 TERA

 TERA‘s official servers were sadly and unexpectedly shuttered this year, but players had been operating private servers for years prior to this.
-In 2022 the most popular servers are Menma’s TERA and TERA Starscape.
-More servers along with their differences can be found in this thread on the game’s subreddit.
+While the game is still playable on consoles, several rogue servers have made the game playable again on PC.
+The current list of servers along with their differences can be found in this thread on the TERA subreddit.

 ToonTown

 Disney’s child-friendly MMO has been given new life by three impressively active volunteer teams.
-Toontown Rewritten and Toontown: Corporate Clash offer versions of the game which contain hosts of new content, while Toontown Offline has built a version of the game which can be played well, offline.
+Toontown Rewritten and Toontown: Corporate Clash offer versions of the game which contain hosts of new content, while Toontown Offline allows the game to be played, well, offline.

 Twin Saga

-Formerly published in the west by Gamigo, this anime MMO has been revived following its closure in 2021.
-The Twin Saga Eternal private server features custom content and increased progression and drop rates.
+Formerly published in the west by Gamigo, this anime MMO has recently been revived following its closure in 2021.
+Publisher X-Legend have picked up the rights to the game, relaunching it as Astral Tale.

 Vanguard: Saga of Heroes